radcamp/radcamp.github.io/Brisbane2025/PCA_API.md

 # **PCA** analyses

 ## Create a new notebook for the PCA
-In the file browser on the left of JupyterLab browse to the directory with the assembly of the cheetah data: `/home/osboxes/ipyrad-workshop`.
+In the file browser on the leftnav of JupyterLab browse to the seadragon assembly directory (if you aren't already there): `/home/jovyan/ipyrad-workshop`.

+Open the "Launcher" by clicking the blue **+** button in the upper left.
 Similar how you've previously opened the Terminal, now open a new "Python 3" notebook by clicking on `New`.

 ![png](images/raxml-CreateNotebook.png)

+**NB:** If you do **NOT** see the 'base' option for opening a Notebook, go back to the [setup](./setup.md) page and make sure you have run the notebook kernel installation command.
+You can't proceed from here unless you see this option in the Launcher.

 First things first, rename your new notebook to give it a meaningful name.
-Choose `File->Save Notebook` and rename your notebook to "cheetah_PCA.ipynb"
+Choose `File->Save Notebook` and rename your notebook to "seadragon_PCA.ipynb"

 ### Import ipyrad.analysis module
 For this analysis, we'll use python.
 The `import` keyword directs python to load a module into the currently running context.
 This is very similar to the `library()` function in R. We begin by importing the ipyrad analysis module.
 Copy the code below into a notebook cell and click run.